yie1d/pydoll/docs/en/deep-dive/fundamentals/index.md

     - Network events all follow **CDP's event model**
     - All responses use **TypedDict** for type safety

-    The fundamentals aren't separate from Pydoll—they **are** Pydoll's foundation.
+    The fundamentals aren't separate from Pydoll, they **are** Pydoll's foundation.